woody41/map-navigation/README.md

-# 🧭 SAMP GPS Curve Editor
+# 🧭 GPS Map navigation for games with editor and SA-MP integration

 An interactive web-based navigation editor for **San Andreas Multiplayer (SA-MP)**.
 Designed for precise path editing with support for map overlays, draggable nodes, Bezier curves, and live JSON output — ready to be processed by a Java backend or exported to SA-MP's Pawn scripting language.
+Including REST API Java server for data processing and pathfinding and PAWN filterscript for SA-MP server integration.

 ---